G-spot

-The G-spot, also called the Gräfenberg spot (for German gynecologist Ernst Gräfenberg), is characterized as an erogenous area of the vagina that, when stimulated, may lead to strong sexual arousal, powerful orgasms and potential female ejaculation.
-It is typically reported to be located 5–8 cm up the front (anterior) vaginal wall between the vaginal opening and the urethra and is a sensitive area that may be part of the female prostate.
+The G-spot, also called the Gräfenberg spot (after German gynecologist Ernst Gräfenberg), is characterized as an erogenous area of the vagina that, when stimulated, may lead to strong sexual arousal, powerful orgasms and potentially female ejaculation.
+It is typically reported to be located 5–8 cm up the anterior vaginal wall (towards the urinary system), and is a sensitive area that may be part of the female prostate.

-The existence of the G-spot has not been proven, nor has the source of female ejaculation.
-Although the G-spot has been studied since the 1940s, disagreement persists over its existence as a distinct structure, definition and location.
-The G-spot may be an extension of the clitoris, which together may be the cause of orgasms experienced vaginally.
+The existence of the G-spot as a distinct structure has not been proven, nor has the source of female ejaculation.
+Although it has been studied since the 1940s, disagreement persists over its definition and location.
+The G-spot may be an extension of the clitoris, which may be the actual cause of vaginal orgasms.
 Sexologists and other researchers are concerned that women may consider themselves to be dysfunctional if they do not experience G-spot stimulation, and emphasize that not experiencing it is normal.